 Mention the details of the investment/ deposit/ payments for the purpose of claiming deduction under Chapter VIA.
 You must mention the sum of investment/ deposit/ payments under each section separately.

 Under this schedule you need to mention the following information:

 1. Applicable Section

 2. Eligible amount of deduction during the financial year.
-Under this column mention the total investment including the investment made between 01.04.2020 to 30.06.2020.
+Under this column mention the total investment including the investment made.

 Presumptive Taxation under section 44AD

 Presumptive tax scheme under section 44AD is applicable to resident Individual taxpayers, Hindu Undivided Family HUF, and Partnership firms excluding limited liability partnership.
 The total turnover or the receipts of the business for the financial year must be less than Rs 2 crore.
 A sum equal to 8% of the total turnover or gross receipts of the assessee or a percentage higher than 8% shall be deemed to be the profits of such business.

 Presumptive Taxation under section 44ADA